Lift at low Reynolds number: Soft-lubrication lift

-Nearly at the same time, and importantly, \textcite{Beaucourt2004} understood the interest of such a lift force in a biophysical context.
-These authors addressed in particular the case of vesicles, as model biological elastic microparticles, during their motion in water near soft glycocalix layers.
+Nearly at the same time, and importantly, \citet{Beaucourt2004} understood the importance of such a lift force in a biophysical context.
+These authors addressed in particular the case of vesicles, as model biological elastic microparticles, during their motion in water near soft glycocalyx layers.
 Putting numbers on the lift expression, they found forces with magnitudes lying in the physiological range.
 This work thus highlights the potential importance of such soft-lubricated couplings for the dynamics of red blood cells, and thus biological processes that are essential to life.
-Note that his article is one of the few including both deformation of the substrate and deformation of the particle by the shear flow (Fig. \ref{fig:beaucourt}).
+Note that this article is one of the few including both deformation of the substrate and deformation of the particle by the shear flow (Fig. \ref{fig:beaucourt}).

 To go beyond scaling symbols in the soft-lubrication lift expression for a sphere in 3D is a more intricate task.
 An elegant solution based on Lorentz's reciprocal theorem was sketched by Stone \textit{et al.} during an oral communication at the 2004 APS-DFD meeting~\cite{Stone2004}.
-It was later on systematically explored by~\textcite{Urzay2007} for the problem of a sphere translating and rotating near a thin compressible elastic layer.
-Later on, \textcite{Urzay2010} generalized the scope to the added role of DLVO intermolecular interactions.
+It was later on systematically explored by~\citet{Urzay2007} for the problem of a sphere translating and rotating near a thin compressible elastic layer.
+Later on, \citet{Urzay2010} generalized the scope to the added role of DLVO intermolecular interactions.
 There, the competition of the hydrodynamic, intermolecular and deformation effects leads to forces which do not scale linearly with the velocity, and produce a non-additivity of the intermolecular effects.
 Mainly, the intensity of the repulsive forces is reduced while the intensity of the attractive forces is increased, collectively leading to an effective and reversible EHD adhesion scenario.
 Besides, a more exotic irreversible EHD adhesion regime was also found.
 Elastohydrodynamic corrections to the DLVO framework for the critical coagulation concentration of electrolytes were obtained too.